The Last Dollar Princess

 Pisgah, North Carolina

 Wooden drapery rings clattering over their rods shattered the room’s quiet.
 India didn’t move, but opening one eye to half mast, peeked toward the window.
 From beneath her lashes, she eyed the figure marching toward the bed.
 My goodness, there was such determination in every step.
-Well, it would be answered with some of her own.
 Being awakened at such an hour was ridiculous.
-No sunlight yet played across the oriental carpet or created tiny rainbows in the crystal prisms hanging from her dresser lamps.
-India pulled a pillow over her head and squeezed her eyes shut.
+No sunlight played across the oriental carpet or created rainbows in the crystal prisms hanging from the dresser lamps.
+India pulled a pillow over her head and tried to shut out the inevitable.

 “Oh do get up.”
 The disgusted tone reached India beneath the pillow while layers of bed linens muffled the shaking being given her shoulder.
 “We will be late for the train.”
 Mother yanked on the blankets as India pulled them closer.

-India rolled over.
-“Must we go to New York?”
-The whine in her voice sounded childish, but so what?
+“Must we go?”
+India rolled away so that her back was to Mother.
 It was all really too much to be borne.
-Why couldn’t they just let her go on as she was?
+Why couldn’t they just let her be?
 Who was she hurting?

 “You know perfectly well why we’re going.
 Your grandmother is expecting us by the fifteenth.
 We cannot disappoint her.
-Now, get up or I will drag you from that bed by the hair of your head.
+Now, get up.
 I am having your breakfast sent up on a tray.”
 Mother’s agitation cut through the bedclothes.
 Nerves generally dictated her mood and it appeared they were now ratcheted up to breaking.

-Only when India sat before the dresser mirror in a hunter green traveling tweed suit with her maid, Althea, buzzing about arranging her hair did Mother leave the room.
+Only when India sat before the dresser mirror with her maid, Althea, putting the finishing details on her coiffure did Mother leave the room.
 Peace at last.
 It might be only for a few moments, but it must be relished.
 There was so little of it these days.
 Thwarting Mother once she had set her mind was a near impossible task.
+Glancing at Althea, she waved her away and the door to the bedroom clicked softly.

 A knock at the door broke the spell and India turned to find Althea shifting from one foot to the other.
 “Mrs. Ledbetter says you better come downstairs right now.”
 As India drew near, the maid leaned in and whispered, “She is not in a very good mood, so look out.”
-Luck had been with her the day India discovered Aletha dressing another maid’s hair, a ladies’ magazine open on the long oak dining table.
+Luck had been with her the day India discovered Aletha dressing another maid’s hair, a ladies’ magazine open on the long oak table in the servants’ hall.
 It hadn’t taken much persuasion to entice Althea out of the kitchen and into her bedroom as lady’s maid.
 Mother had first been appalled, then skeptical, and finally jealous.

 India squared her shoulders and began her descent.
 Mother’s gaze lit upon her as she neared the last step.

 “It’s about time you appeared.”
-Mother, Petra as she was called, scanned India’s traveling attire.
+Mother, Petra as she was called, scanned India’s hunter green tweed ensemble.
 “I suppose that will have to do.
 Trains, like tides, wait for no man, including you, young lady.”

 India swallowed hard and plastered on her most charming smile.
 Attempting a soothing tone, she replied, “I believe an hour to travel the two miles to the Pisgah Depot should be sufficient.
 Since Papa had the road paved last year, getting down the mountain has not been a problem.”
 India frowned and scanned the hall.
 “Is Papa not coming with us?”